Blog

 Each B2B client is a VIP, and your shopping cart should treat them as such with features such as:

-• Tailored catalogs, creating customer-specific B2B ecommerce catalogs with relevant product offerings.
+• Tailored catalogs, creating customer-specific B2B eCommerce catalogs with relevant product offerings.

 • Smart recommendations, suggesting products based on customers’ past purchases.